nimchimpski/Othello-Q-learning/README.md

 ### In Evaluate function: ###
 The model, using a specified q-table, playes against a random player.\
-Win rate and win/loss ration are recorded.
+Win rate and win/loss ratio are recorded.

 ### Flask ###
 A flask app presents a web page game where the user can play a model, using a predetermined Q-table.